Modeling isotropic polyconvex hyperelasticity by neural networks -- sufficient and necessary criteria for compressible and incompressible materials: Conclusion

 The numerical examples show that the inc-CSSV-NN and, in particular, the reduced inc-CSSV-NN reproduce all incompressible material models, the experimental Treloar data and the challenging, incompressible Mielke energy with excellent accuracy.
 Their ideal performance for every numerical example highlights their high expressiveness and robustness.
 On the other hand, the reduced CSSV-NN is not able to approximate the compressible Mielke and additive Mielke-type energy perfectly, which indicates that the underlying polyconvexity criterion might not be necessary.
 However, a formal proof for that remains an open challenge in the compressible and incompressible case, while a proof of the universal approximation theorem for inc-CSSV-NNs was presented.
 The extension of the CSSV-NN framework to incompressible materials turned out to be especially relevant, as incompressibility plays a central role for many polymers as well as biological materials and can be enforced naturally within this formulation.

 In contrast, neural networks based on more restrictive sufficient criteria show clear limitations.
-The inc-/Ball NN fits classical and experimental data well but fails to approximate the Mielke energy in the compressible as well as incompressible case, substantiating that Ball’s criterion is sufficient but not necessary and can significantly restrict expressiveness.
+The inc-/Ball NN fits classical and experimental data well but fails to approximate the Mielke energy in the compressible as well as incompressible case, substantiating that both -- Ball’s original criterion and the improved version -- are sufficient but not necessary and can significantly restrict expressiveness.
 In addition, the inc-/Ball NN is computationally more expensive compared to the reduced inc-/CSSV-NN.
 The inc-UInvar NN performs considerably worse in all settings and does not capture essential characteristics of the underlying energies.
 Therefore, neither the inc-/Ball NN nor the inc-/UInvar NN should be used when accuracy and flexibility are required.

 Altogether, the results demonstrate that neural network models relying on necessary and sufficient criteria for polyconvexity offer clear advantages over classical invariant-based or overly restrictive approaches.
-Tab.~\ref{tab:overview_models} provides an overview on the performance of all neural network variants for all investigated incompressible material models and Treloar's experimental data.
+Tab.~\ref{tab:overview_models} summarizes the performance of all neural network variants for all investigated material models and Treloar's experimental data.
 The inc-/CSSV-NN provides the most accurate, expressive and practically applicable framework and is therefore recommended for modeling frame-indifferent, isotropic polyconvex hyperelasticity of compressible and incompressible materials.
 If high efficiency is required, the reduced inc-CSSV-NN may also be suitable for incompressible materials.